 Life-saving treatments for newborns

-The Neonatal Intensive Care Unit (NICU), in the Division of Newborn Medicine, is a Level III/IV, 24-bed referral center for critically-ill infants requiring complex medical and surgical care.
-Highly specialized physicians, nurses and support staff collaborate in the care of critically ill infants and their families.
-A team from multiple specialties within the hospital provides advanced therapies and family-centered care for infants from around the region and the world.
+The Neonatal Intensive Care Unit (NICU), in the Division of Newborn Medicine, is a Level III/IV, 30-bed referral center for critically ill infants requiring complex medical and surgical care.
+Highly specialized physicians, nurses, and support staff collaborate in the care of critically ill infants and their families.
+A team from multiple specialties within the hospital provides advanced therapies and family centered care for infants from around the region and the world.

-Infants admitted to the NICU frequently originate from community hospital Special Care Nurseries and Neonatal Intensive Care Units within the Children's Hospital Network: Beverly Hospital, South Shore Hospital and Winchester Hospital.
+Infants admitted to the NICU frequently originate from community hospital special care nurseries and neonatal intensive care units within our network: South Shore Hospital, Southcoast, and Cape Cod Hospital.
 A significant number of admissions to the NICU are referrals from other Level III institutions in the Commonwealth, including Beth Israel Deaconess Medical Center, Brigham and Women's Hospital, and Boston Medical Center.
-All three institutions are academic affiliates of the Division of Newborn Medicine and two are sites for Neonatal-Perinatal Fellowship training.
-Newborns referred from these Level III units, as well as from hospitals throughout New England, the U.S. and internationally require advanced medical or surgical therapies not available where they were born.
+All three institutions are academic affiliates of the Division of Newborn Medicine, and two are sites for Neonatal-Perinatal Fellowship training.
+Newborns referred from these Level III units, as well as from hospitals throughout New England, the U.S., and internationally, require advanced medical or surgical therapies not available where they were born.

 The highest standard of care

 At Boston Children's Hospital, we believe that patients and families deserve to know whether the hospital where they have chosen to receive their care meets the highest standards and is committed to excellence.
 Through our Program for Patient Safety and Quality, we continually monitor and improve the care we provide to our patients.